-On Sunday, 18 August 2019 Ngā Hau e Whā o Paparārangi will be holding its Annual General Meeting between 1pm and 3pm.
+On Sunday, 18 August 2019 Ngā Hau e Whā o Paparārangi held its Annual General Meeting between 1pm and 3pm.

 On Thursday, 27 June 2019 Ngā Hau e Whā o Paparārangi held a Matariki Planting Day and established two Mokomoko habitats.